Skip to main content

 • your certificate of registration, or a certificate of good standing, with the GMC

 You may be asked for evidence of your HIV, hepatitis and yellow fever immunity status.
-For information about the prevalence of HIV and hepatitis-B in Africa, and what to do if you sustain a needestick injury or other exposure to contaminated body fluids, see the document prepared by Philip Thomas, on HIV and Blood-Borne Virus Infection.
+For information about the prevalence of HIV and hepatitis-B in Africa, and what to do if you sustain a needestick injury or other exposure to contaminated body fluids, download the explanatory document, prepared by Philip Thomas, by clicking below:

 What about indemnity cover and travel advice?